Forgettable Federated Linear Learning with Certified Data Unlearning: Pipeline

-This approximation is equivalent to a kernel predictor with a kernel known as the neural tangent kernel~\citep{jacot2018neural} with kernel $k(\vx,\vx') = \nabla_{w} \vf(\vx; \vw_*^{p})\nabla_{w}^{\top} \vf(\vx; \vw_*^{p})$ and defines a neural tangent space in which the relationship between weights and functions is linear.
-Remarkably, as the network width approaches infinity,~\eqref{eq:mixed-linear-model} becomes exact and remains valid throughout training.
+which defines a neural tangent space in which the relationship between weights and functions is linear.
+As the width of the network approaches infinity,~\eqref{eq:linear_approximation} becomes exact and remains valid throughout the training.